 Similarly to Shopify, BigCommerce is a hosted SaaS solution that provides merchants with all the features they need to set up, manage, and scale their stores easily.

-In this section, you’ll learn specific details about Shopify and BigCommerce and see how they match up.
+In the next sections, you’ll learn specific details about Shopify and BigCommerce and see how they match up.

 While both platforms are straightforward to use and employ drag-and-drop builders and modern dashboards, Shopify has a distinct edge in user-friendliness.